Visiting Maui During COVID: What You Need To Know

 VISITING MAUI DURING COVID: WILL EVERYTHING BE OPEN FOR YOU TO ENJOY?

 The tourism closure on Maui has been extremely challenging for local businesses.
 Most were barely hanging on, waiting for tourism to reopen, and they are now delighted to welcome you back.
 It’s inevitable, however, that some businesses will not survive this crisis and will decide to close their doors for good.
 We have lost some already, and it’s still an ever-evolving situation.
-We—along with you—are just waiting to see which businesses are able to reopen and rebound.
+We—along with you—are just waiting to see which businesses are able to recover and survive.

 VISITING MAUI DURING COVID: WHAT HAS CHANGED ON MAUI?